 Teamwork doesn’t happen overnight.
 It takes continuous practice, commitment, and promotion on the unit to take hold.
 The great thing is that teamwork can also be contagious.
 Once everyone develops trust in you and each other, the team will see the benefits and improved morale of the unit.

-Crystal Lynn Woods is a Registered Nurse, specializing in Labor & Delivery for the past 3 years.
+Crystal Lynn Norris is a Registered Nurse, specializing in Labor & Delivery for the past 3 years.
 Her favorite part of her profession is being able to help women to find their strength bringing new life into the world.
 Crystal is a wife and mother to her sweet daughter Ruby.
 In her free time she enjoys writing, traveling, and spending time with family.